anonymousthinker/snake/README.md

 You guys know snake and ladder game?
 This is just the same but without a board!
-It has a cool movind dice though :)
+It has a cool moving dice though :)